 My name is Steven Thornley, I am a music producer/mixer from Manchester UK.
 Mixing, composition, session guitars and bass available.
 I have the latest in industry standard hardware and software.
 Thanks for looking.
-I use a Midas Venice DIGI-LOG console.
 I am mixing for free to build up my experience.

 Mixing, Online Mixing, Production.
 Live Mixing, Live Sound